hot-dogs/whots16-data-report/docs/source/6_section.md

 to the west.
 A combination of internal semidiurnal and diurnal tides and near-inertial oscillations was noticeable, especially in vertical shear.

+Conditions during the WHOTS-16 deployment on October 5th were favorable, with light NNE winds of ~ 5 kt increasing to up to 10 kt by the end of the deployment.
+There were clear skies and no precipitation in the region, and 1.0 to 1.5 m waves from the east, with a strong surface current towards ENE.

+CTD casts conducted near the WHOTS-16 buoy (Station 52) after deployment ( Figures 6.4 and 6.5) displayed a subsurface salinity maximum between 70 to 80 dbar and a mixed layer 40 to 60 dbar deep.

+During the WHOTS-17 cruise (WHOTS-16 mooring recovery, August 24 - September 1, 2021),
+a high-pressure ridge far north of the Hawaiian Islands maintained a tight enough pressure gradient down across the region to produce moderate to locally strong trades.
+As this high slowly moved northeast away from the area and subtly weakened the gradient, trades gradually weakened.
+There was no measurable precipitation during the recovery of the mooring, and surface currents were less than 1 kt.

+CTD casts conducted near the WHOTS-16 buoy (Station 52) before recovery ( Figure 6.10) displayed a subsurface salinity maximum between 150 to 170 dbar and a mixed layer 60 dbar deep.

-The temperature MicroCAT records during the WHOTS-15 deployment (Figure VI 16 through Figure VI 20) show noticeable seasonal variability in the upper 100 m and a sudden increase during January 2019.
-A decrease in June 2019 was evident in the instruments below 55 m.
-The salinity records (Figure VI 21 through Figure VI 25 do not show an apparent seasonal cycle, but instances of salinity decrease were recorded during March, especially in July-August 2019, and to a minor extent in May 2019 by the instruments located above 120 m.
+The temperature MicroCAT records during the WHOTS-16 deployment (Figure 6.15 through Figure 6.20) show noticeable seasonal variability in the upper 100 m.
+A temperature decrease in October-November 2019 was evident in the instruments below 65 m.
+The salinity records (Figure 6.21 through Figure 6.26 do not show an apparent seasonal cycle, but a salinity increase was recorded during October-November 2019, by the instruments between 40 to 85 m, coinciding with the temperature decrease.
+This increase was followed by a period of low salinity (less than 35 on average above 120 m) throughout 2020-2021, with extreme values (nearly 34.4) above 120 m in November-December 2019, and above 75 m in July-September 2020.

-Figure VI 31 and Figure VI 32 show contours of the WHOTS-15 MicroCAT data in context with data from the previous 14 deployments.
-The seasonal cycle is evident in the temperature record, with record temperatures (higher than 26 °C) in the summer of 2004, and again in 2014, 2015, 2017, and 2019.
+Figure 6.33 through Figure 6.35 show contours of the WHOTS-16 MicroCAT data in context with data from the previous 15 deployments.
+The seasonal cycle is evident in the temperature record, with record temperatures (higher than 26 °C) in the summer of 2004, and again in 2014, 2015, 2017, 2019, and 2020.
 Salinities in the subsurface salinity maximum were relatively low during the first 6 years of the record, only to increase drastically after 2008 through 2015, with some lower salinity episodes in mid-2011 and early 2012.
 The salinity maximum extended to near the surface in early 2010, 2011, late 2012-early 2013, and February-March 2013.
-Salinities in the salinity minimum decreased after 2015, showing low salinities above 100 m in 2016, 2017, 2018, and reaching record low values (34.4) in July-August 2019.
-The low salinities observed in 2019 in the MicroCAT time-series plots (Figure VI 21 through Figure VI 25) are apparent in Figure VI-32 and Figure VI-33.
-When plotted in σθ coordinates (Figure VI-33), the salinity maximum seems to be centered roughly between 24 and 24.5 σθ.
+Salinities in the salinity minimum decreased after 2015, showing low salinities above 100 m in 2016, 2017, 2018, and reaching record low values (34.4) in July-August 2019 and July-September 2020.
+When plotted in σθ coordinates (Figure 6.35), the salinity maximum seems to be centered roughly between 24 and 24.5 σθ.

-Records from the WHOTS-15 MicroCATs (Figure VI 33) deployed near the bottom of the mooring (4658 m) detected temperature and salinity changes related to episodic ‘cold events’ apparently caused by bottom water moving between abyssal basins (Lukas et al., 2001).
-These events are being monitored by instruments at the ALOHA Cabled Observatory (ACO, Howe et al., 2011), a deep water observatory located at the bottom of Station ALOHA (about 6 nautical miles west from the WHOTS-15 anchor), since June 2011.
-Figure VI 33 shows temperature and salinity records from the WHOTS-15 MicroCATs superimposed on the ACO data.
-The MicroCAT data agreed with the temperature decrease and the salinity variability registered by ACO instruments during two cold events in December 2018 and June 2019, and a minor event in September 2019.
+Records from the WHOTS-16 MicroCATs (Figure 6.36) deployed near the bottom of the mooring (4713 m) detected temperature and salinity changes related to episodic ‘cold events’ apparently caused by bottom water moving between abyssal basins (Lukas et al., 2001).
+These events are being monitored by instruments at the ALOHA Cabled Observatory (ACO, Howe et al., 2011), a deep water observatory located at the bottom of Station ALOHA (about 6 nautical miles north from the WHOTS-16 anchor), since June 2011.
+Figure 6.36 shows temperature and salinity records from the WHOTS-16 MicroCATs superimposed on the ACO data.
+The MicroCAT data agreed with the temperature decrease and the salinity variability registered by ACO instruments during cold events in January, March and December 2020, and a minor events in August 2020 and September 2021.

 Figure VI 37 through Figure VI 39 shows the time series of the zonal, meridional, and vertical currents recorded with the moored ADCPs during the